 Cultural Itinerary of the Almoravids and Almohads

-The second axis lies over the Atlantic plains and detours towards the ports of Safi, Tit, Azemmur, Anfa, Fedala, Rabat and Salé, where it starts to develop.
-Rabat is the connection-point of this network, which is, by the way, an Almohad creation.
-Beyond this point, the route is oriented toward Qasar el-Kebir, an intersection that joins Tangier with the Mediterranean ports and the trading network of Fez.
-All these systems are connected, at the same time, with al-Andalus.
+The second of the axes covers the Atlantic plains and leads to the ports of Safi, Tit, Azemmur, Anfa, Fedala, Rabat and Salé, which were then starting to develop.
+Rabat, the point of convergence of this network, was precisely founded by the Almohads.
+Beyond, the route is oriented towards Qsar el-Kebir, the confluence of Tangier and the Mediterranean ports with the Fez network.
+This whole system, in turn, is connected to al-Andalus.
 This second axis constitutes the “Route of the Almohads” par excellence.
-Traffic became safer after the Almohads’s definitive reduction of the bargawata principality who were kind of wall between the northern and southern Atlantic plains.
-It was the need to supply the cities of al-Andalus with provisions –such as cereal, cattle and other raw materials–that greatly contributed to increase and multiply the maritime exchanges between the Moroccan Atlantic ports, and those of the low-lying Andalusian lands.
+Traffic became safer thanks to the definitive elimination of the Bargawata principality by the Almohads, which had stood as a screen between the Atlantic plains of the north and those of the south.
+The need to supply the cities of al-Andalus with cereals, livestock and other raw materials contributed greatly to the increase of sea trade between the Moroccan Atlantic ports and those of Lower Andalusia.

 Overall map of the Cultural Itinerary of the Almoravids and Almohads

-This itinerary crosses the desert of the veiled men, the birthplace of the Almoravids. n this ocean of sand, the road follows the traces left by the groups of camels which brought gold, salt, slaves, ivory, fur and ostrich tails to be taken on board.
+This itinerary crosses the desert of the veiled men, cradle of the Almoravids.
+In this sea of sand, it follows the trail of the camels that loaded the African gold, salt, slaves, ivory, furs or ostrich tails.

-These ancient cities, declared Patrimony of Mankind, keep alive, each in their own way, the graceful vernacular architecture of Western Sahara, a space where merchants and wise men, people and cultures from different horizons met.
+Declared a World Heritage Site, these ancient cities keep afloat -each in its own way- the exquisite vernacular architecture of the Western Sahara, a prolific space where merchants and wise men, peoples and cultures from various territories converged.

-The itinerary includes, to the West, two Atlantic ports: Safiand Essaouira; to the North the archaeological site of Sidi Bu Uthman; to the South, the Great Atlas, being Agmat the first stage towards the mountain, and Tinmel, as the last step in the historic trip.
-Between the ocean and the mountain, the path allows us to gaze at the indelible Portuguese influence in the coastal cities; the solemn birthplace of two great empires of Western Islam; lots of different kinds of lands that adopt many hues from green colour to lilac, and where olive, apples, almonds trees and walnuts grow together and mingle.
+To the west, the route includes two Atlantic ports, Safi and Essaouira; to the north, the archaeological site of Sidi Bu Uthman; to the south, the High Atlas, with Agmat as the first step towards the mountains, and Tinmel as the last step on the historic route.
+Between the ocean and the mountains, the path allows us to contemplate the indelible Portuguese mark of these coastal cities, the solemn cradles of the two great empires of the Muslim West, varied lands that go from green to mauve, where olive, apple, almond and walnut trees grow and intermingle.

 Itinerary 3.
 Heading to Fez

-JalonThe route, which is filled with several centuries old kasbahs, superb constructions acting as the sentries of the Atlas massif, take us to the outskirts of a city brimming with culture and refinement: Fez.
-The most varied artistic and intellectual streams from western and eastern Islam once met here.
-Further beyond, Mequinez, the ancient sovereign, reveals its extraordinary patrimony: a sky illuminated by its minarets and the unique pyramid vaults of its palaces.
-This is a land where the olive tree grows, and the Mahloun flourishes (a popular sung poetry, whose far distant echoes evoke al-Andalus).
+For centuries, it has been marked by imposing kasbahs, sentries in the foothills of the Atlas Mountains, and leads to the banks of a city brimming with culture and refinement, where the most varied artistic and intellectual currents from both the West and the East came to the Muslim world: Fez.
+Beyond, Meknes, a former sovereign city, reveals its extraordinary heritage: a sky lit up by its minarets and the unique pyramid-shaped vaults of its palaces.
+A land where the olive tree grows and Malhun, the popular sung poetry whose distant resonances evoke al-Andalus, flourishes.

-Between Marrakesh and Rabat we follow the steps of the Almohads through the Atlantic plains.
-In these spots, the Almohads stop to found the “Camp of Victory” -as they first referred to Rabat- before continuing their unstoppable march beyond the Strait of Gibraltar.
+Between Marrakech and Rabat, we follow the footsteps of the Almohads, letting ourselves be carried away by the Atlantic plains.
+In these places, the Almohads stopped and founded the “Victory Camp”, Rabat, before continuing their unstoppable advance beyond the Straits.

-There, the cities of Larache and Asilah facing the Atlantic Ocean, combine monuments belonging to two civilizations where mosques and medersas go hand in hand with Hispano-Morisco palaces.
-Before getting to the point, it is necessary to proceed to a substantial cultural immersion into two cities which are impregnated of the legacy of al-Andalus; Tétouan and Xauen, which during centuries received large crowds of immigrants from the opposite shore.
+There.
+Facing the Atlantic, Larache and Asilah combine monuments from two civilizations where mosques and madrasas rub shoulders with Hispano-Moorish palaces.
+Before taking the leap, it is imperative to make a substantial cultural immersion in two cities impregnated by the legacy of al-Andalus: Tetouan and Chaouen, which for centuries received large waves of immigrants from the other shore.

 Itinerary 7.
 Along the Guadalquivir river and the Central Plateau

-This route follows the main communication road in the Valley of the Giadalquivir river with the Castilian plateau.
-It is a historic round way for armies and civilizations.
-It starts in Carmona, continues to Écija and gets to Cordova, mother of all the al-Andalus cities, and main of communications junction inherited from Romans times.
-The Cordova and Jaén country side get together to reach the Upper Guadalquivir though an itinerary which runs amongst monumental cities, border villages and castles.
+This route follows the main communication route between the Guadalquivir valley and the Castilian plateau, a historic road for armies and civilizations to and from.
+It starts in Carmona, continues in Ecija and enters Cordoba, mother of all the cities of al-Andalus and main communication node inherited from the Roman period.
+The Cordoba and Jaén countryside get together to climb up to the Upper Guadalquivir river following an itinerary that runs through monumental cities, frontier towns and castles.

-Our way overcomes the obstacle of Sierra Morena, to reach the landscapes that once were the background of great events of the Spanish medieval history: Alarcos, Navas de Tolosa, Uclés…
+Our route crosses the obstacle of the Sierra Morena, continuing through landscapes that were the scenery for great moments in Spanish medieval history: Alarcos, Navas de Tolosa, Uclés…

 Itinerary 8.
 Towards Eastern al-Andalus

-Departing from the Strait of Gibraltar, there is another branch of a great importance in the Route of the Almoravids and the Almohads within the domains of al-Andalus.
-It is the one which goes East and West bound searching the confines of the North-African empires.
-This itinerary first stage passes by the cities which once were included in the Nasrid Kingdom, the last redoubt of al-Andalus: Ronda, Antequera, Málaga, Granada, Guadix and Almería.
+From the Straits, another important branch of the Routes of the Almoravids and Almohads through the domains of al-Andalus runs east and northwards, seeking the confines of the North African empires.
+The first part of this itinerary goes through the cities that made up the Nasrid kingdom, the last refuge of al-Andalus: Ronda, Antequera, Malaga, Granada, Guadix and Almeria.

-A second branch follows towards East, a territory filled with medinas, castles and ports.
-We follow historical routes where this itinerary getting round the fortress of Aledo, go across the fertile plains of Murcia to get to Valencia.
-Finally, the tour approaches the eastern and northern limits of that al-Andalus of the XIst and XIIIth centuries: in the Mediterranean sea, the Balearic Islands; towards the interior, Cuenca where the two centres of power: the Plateau one and the East met; and in direction to the river Ebro valley, Albarracín and Saragossa.
+A second section continues towards the Levant, a territory dotted with medinas, castles and ports.
+Following historical routes, the itinerary passes through the fortress of Aledo, crosses the Vega (fertile plains) of Murcia and reaches Valencia.
+Finally, the route approaches the eastern and northern limits of al-Andalus in the 11th and 13th centuries: in the Mediterranean, the Balearic Islands; inland, Cuenca, that linked the centres of power of the Central Plateau with the Levant; and towards the Ebro Valley, Albarracín and Saragossa.